leesangjun1903/NLP-and-Audio/LLM/readme.md

 - Transformer : Attention Is All You Need
 - Titans: Learning to Memorize at Test Time
 - PolySketchFormer: Fast Transformers via Sketching Polynomial Kernels
+- Parallelizing Linear Transformers with the Delta Rule over Sequence Length